 Details of the groundwater monitoring site included in the current monitoring programme are summarised below in Table 3 and the location of the bore in relation to the wellsites being monitored is illustrated in Figure 3.

-Groundwater samples are collected following standard groundwater sampling methodologies and generally in accordance with the National Protocol for State of the Environment Groundwater sampling in New Zealand (2006).
+Groundwater samples are collected following standard groundwater sampling methodologies and generally in accordance with the National Environmental Monitoring Standards (NEMS) for discrete groundwater quality sampling (2019).

 Table 3 Groundwater monitoring site details